Second version, updated for the 2018 Review. See change notes.

 - How much they've thought about their goals.

-- Where their circles of concern are drawn.
+- Where they draw their circles of concern.

 - How hard (and how skillfully) they're trying to be game theoretically sound agents, rather than just following local incentives.